cite-architecture/CitableImage.jl/README.md

 *Use URNs to work with image services.*

-The current version of the CitableImage package supports working with image servics using the  [IIIF protocol](https://iiif.io/) .
+The current version of the CitableImage package supports working with image services using the  [IIIF protocol](https://iiif.io/) .